hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-migration.md

 This tutorial assumes the tenant has access to the wallet using `apikey`.
 Before granting more permission to the wallet, the `walletId` must be identified.
-This can be done by listing the wallets using `apikey`.
+To find the wallet, list them using `apikey`.

 ```bash
 curl -X 'GET' \